Leonardo DiCaprio: 1997–2001: Titanic and worldwide recognition

+Following the release of Titanic, and The Man in the Iron Mask, DeCaprio chose to reduce his workload "to learn to hear [his] own voice in choosing the roles" that he wanted to pursue.
+He said in 2000: "I have no connection with me during that whole Titanic phenomenon and what my face became around the world [...]
+I'll never reach that state of popularity again, and I don't expect to [...]
+It's not something I'm going to try to achieve either."

-Also in 1998, DiCaprio was cast to star in American Psycho (2000) for a reported salary of $20 million; after disagreements with Oliver Stone on the film's direction, DiCaprio left the project, taking the lead role in The Beach instead.
+DiCaprio was next cast to star in an earlier version of American Psycho (2000) for a reported salary of $20 million; after disagreements with Oliver Stone on the film's direction, DiCaprio left the project, taking the lead role in The Beach instead.
 Adapted from Alex Garland's 1996 novel, the film saw him play a backpacking American tourist who ends up in a secret island commune in the Gulf of Thailand.
 Budgeted at $50 million, the film earned almost three times that at the box office, but was negatively reviewed by critics, and earned him a nomination for the Golden Raspberry Award for Worst Actor.
 Todd McCarthy of Variety thought DiCaprio gave a compelling performance but his character lacked defining qualities.
 The film received criticism for damaging the filming location in Thailand, after which DiCaprio worked to restore the area.
+After shooting The Beach, DiCaprio auditioned for Luhrmann's Moulin Rouge!
+(2001) but was rejected; He later asserted it was due to his poor singing abilities.

 In the mid-1990s, DiCaprio agreed to be in the mostly improvised black-and-white short film Don's Plum as a favor to aspiring director R. D. Robb.
-When Robb expanded it to a full-length film, DiCaprio and co-star Tobey Maguire had its release blocked in the US and Canada by court order, arguing they never intended to make a feature film.
+When Robb expanded it to a full-length film in the early 2000s to capitalize on the fame of DiCaprio and co-star Tobey Maguire, DiCaprio and Maguire had its release blocked in the US and Canada by court order, arguing they never intended to make a feature film.
 The film premiered at the 2001 Berlin International Film Festival but remains obscure.